naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/exam-checklist/days.31-21.md

 Data VLAN is used to divide the whole network into 2 groups.
 One group of users and one group of devices

 3. **Voice VLAN**
+Voice VLAN is configured to carry voice traffic.
+Voice VLANs are mostly given high priority over other types of traffic

+4. **Management VLAN**
+A management VLAN is configured to access the management capabilities of a switch (traffic like system logging, monitoring).
+VLAN 1 is the management VLAN by default (BAD CHOICE) This VLAN also ensures that bandwidth will be available for management even when user traffic is high

+5. **Native VLAN**
+This VLAN identifies traffic coming from each end of a trunk link.
+A native VLAN is allocated only to an 802.1Q trunk port.
+The 802.1q port places untagged traffic on the native VLAN (Traffic that doesn't come from any VLAN).
+Best to configure the native VLAN as an unused VLAN